Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Achieving Maximum Utility With Finite Buffer and Battery Constraints

-Fig.~\ref{fig:ratepower2} illustrates the relationship between the parameters of the system.
-Here, we note that $\delta^{(a)}=C(\mu-\delta^{(r)})-\lambda$.
+Fig.~\ref{fig:ratepower2} illustrates the relationship between $\delta^{(a)}$ and $\delta^{(r)}$.
 Any increase in $\delta^{(r)}$ would lead to a corresponding decrease in $\delta^{(a)}$.
-Since $\delta^{(r)}$ is proportional to the discharge probability decay exponent and $\delta^{(a)}$ is proportional to the data loss probability decay exponent, we will get the given tradeoff.
+Since $\delta^{(r)}$ is proportional to the discharge probability decay exponent and $\delta^{(a)}$ is proportional to the data loss probability decay exponent, we will observe the given tradeoff.

-Theorem~\ref{th:expexprate} shows that, while it is possible to achieve exponential decay rates for battery discharge and data loss probabilities, there is a tradeoff in the decay exponents.
-More specifically, by varying $\delta^{(r)}$, it is possible to increase (or decrease) the decay rate exponent for the data loss probability.
-However this will directly result a proportional decrease (or increase) in the decay rate exponent for the battery discharge probability.
+Theorem~\ref{th:expexprate} shows that, {in the heavy traffic limit, we observe an exponential decay for both the battery underflow and the buffer overflow probabilities, with the battery size and the data buffer size respectively.} However, one can also see that, there is a tradeoff in the decay exponents of these two probabilies.
+More specifically, by varying $\delta^{(r)}$, it is possible to increase (or decrease) the decay exponent for the data loss probability.
+However this will result a proportional decrease (or increase) in the decay exponent for the battery discharge probability.